If you are sick and tired of menopausal caused hot flashes and night sweats, then you will find these essential oils for hot flashes very helpful.

 To make a roller bottle, add 10-12 drops of essential oil to a 10 ml bottle and fill with fractionated coconut oil to make a diluted blend.

 You can also use essential oils in a massage oil formula like the one below.

 Combine all ingredients in a small bottle.
 Dilute 4-5 drops of the blend in a tablespoon of either the grapeseed oil or apricot oil.
 You can apply this over your abdomen and lower back or on the back of your neck or your feet for hot flash relief.

 Essential Oil Cooling Mist for Hot Flashes and Night Sweats

 Use the recipe below to make a cooling mist you can use on your face or on your body to get a quick cooling sensation.

 Combine all ingredients in an 8 ounce bottle.
 Shake to combine.
 Spray on your face or neck when you have a hot flash, avoiding the eye area.

 Relax and reduce hot flashes with this milk bath recipe.

-Combine all ingredients and pour into a full bath.
+Combine essential oils with jojoba oil.
+Then mix with milk.
+Pour into a full bath.
 The essential oils work as aromatherapy to balance hormones and improve your mood while the milk hydrates your skin while you relax in the tub.

 You can see that there are several essential oils you can use to relieve hot flashes.
 However, it is important to remember that these are not “magic potions” and what works for one person, may not work for another.
 So, you need to be a bit patient, try out the oils and choose the ones that work best for you.